mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 **Want to get started with Financial Analysis in R for free?**

-Like I said, if you want a job in finance, you should **first learn** `tidyquant` or some of the other Financial R packages.
+Like I said, if you want a job in a lucrative field like finance, you should **first learn** `tidyquant` or some of the other Financial R packages.

-To make learning financial analysis in R easier and faster, I have a special R Cheat Sheet that links to all of the important documentation (Yes - It is FREE).
+To make learning financial analysis in R easier and faster, I have a special R Cheat Sheet that links to all of the important documentation (Spoiler - It is FREE).

-You can [download the R cheat sheet for free here](https://www.business-science.io/r-cheatsheet).
-It consolidates 20,000 R packages into the 100 best.
+You can [download the R cheat sheet for FREE here](https://www.business-science.io/r-cheatsheet).
+My R cheat sheet consolidates 20,000 R packages into the 100 best.
 So when you want to work in domains like finance, it has all of the R packages you need to get started.

 ![](/assets/free_cheatsheet.jpg)